 Volunteer Coach Julian Griffith Finds Success On and Off the Court

-“All of my kids know my story,” Griffith detailed.
-“It takes hard work to get what you want.
+Griffith has a little more advice for future coaches, “Make sure you throw in some life lessons.
+I remind my kids that it takes hard work to get what you want.
 If you want to be lazy and not put your heart and soul into it, you’re not going to get what you want.”

 “Finally,” Griffith continues, “you have to make sure you handle every person a little differently.
 Every child is different and learns differently.
 Some learn fast, some learn slowly, but if you’re able to help a child learn, they’ll want to play more, and you’ll know you’re doing the right thing.”

 We are always looking for more awesome volunteer coaches.
 If interested, complete our volunteer coach interest form and a member of our sports team will be in touch soon!